 I came very close to giving the September T-shirt to Angelina and Brad Pitt’s divorce — I mean, come on, they were Brangelina!
 But then as I researched, I realised that this month was really good for science, so I went with that instead (because sometimes I like to pretend I’m a semi-intellectual person).
-In Japan, 23,000 year-old fishhooks were discovered — making them the oldest in the world — which suggest that marine technology in the region developed much earlier than previously thought.
+In Japan, 23,000-year-old fishhooks were discovered — making them the oldest in the world — which suggest that marine technology in the region developed much earlier than previously thought.
 Also in Asia, the largest radio telescope in the world began operating in Dawodang, China.
 And on charitable news, Mark Zuckerberg and his wife pledged $3 billion to prevent, cure or manage all diseases by the end of the century.
-But in the end the T-shirt goes to Giraffes!
+But in the end, the T-shirt goes to Giraffes!
 Because in 2016 they discovered that they’re not alone.
-A study published on Current Biology revealed that there are actually four species of the long-necked mammal and not one as it was believed.
+A study published in Current Biology revealed that there are actually four species of the long-necked mammal and not one as it was believed.
 It may not impact humanity like a new vaccine, but it is sure cute.

 When it was announced that Bob Dylan won the Nobel prize for literature, people had a lot to say about it.
-It was big news, but for this month’s T-shirt we decided to take a different route.
-2016 was a shaky year for many and that included top companies like Samsung, that till this day, is still dealing with the aftermath of its fiery products.
+It was big news, but for this month’s T-shirt, we decided to take a different route.
+2016 was a shaky year for many and that included top companies like Samsung, that to this day, is still dealing with the aftermath of its fiery products.
 Not only smartphones, apparently washing machines are blowing up now as well.
 Things got so bad that on October 11, the Korean electronics giant announced that they would be permanently ending production of the Galaxy Note 7 phone.
 The whole ordeal has caused Samsung’s shares to drop and billions in losses.
 It only goes to show you that the bigger they are, the harder they fall.

 November T-shirt “Trumpasso”

 Do we really need to explain it?
-It is still too soon to say how Mr. Trump’s presidency will affect the rest of the world, but whether you love him or hate him, the election of the Donald as leader of the US was one that shocked the entire world.
+It is still too soon to say how Mr Trump’s presidency will affect the rest of the world, but whether you love him or hate him, the election of the Donald as leader of the US was one that shocked the entire world.

 December T-shirt “Derrie”

-2016 ended its term like a petulant child that knows he is being annoying but still wants the attention, by pushing everyone’s patience to the very limit.
+2016 ended its term as a petulant child that knows he is being annoying but still wants the attention, by pushing everyone’s patience to the very limit.
 December was energetic — let’s put it that way.
 Thailand crowned a new king, new US president-elect Donald Trump got friendly with Taiwanese leader Tsai Ing-wen (which is a big no-no in China’s book), South Korea voted to give their own president the boot, dreadful terrorist attacks struck in Istanbul and Berlin, British pop star George Michael passed away and not to mention the Russian ambassador that got murdered at an art gallery opening in Turkey.
 Do we need to say more?